kjgpta/Recipe-API/README.md

 ## Postman Collection Access

-For access to the Postman collection, please send an email request to [your-email@example.com](mailto:your-email@example.com).
+For access to the Postman collection, please send an email request to [mailguptakshitij@gmail.com](mailto:mailguptakshitij@gmail.com).

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache-2.0 license.
 See the [LICENSE](LICENSE) file for details.

-**Note:** This API is intended for research purposes only and is not authorized for commercial use.